Bootstrap Diagnostic Tests: testing specification validity

 \item (ii) $p_{n,m}^{\ast}:=1-H( \mathscr{T} _{n,m}^{\ast})\overset{w^{\ast}}{\rightarrow}_{p} \mathscr{U}\! _{[0,1]}$ if the cdf $H$ of $ \mathscr{K}\! $ is continuous. \end{description} \end{theorem}

-Theorem \ref{Thm 1} suggests that a simple diagnostic procedure can be obtained by comparing $ \mathscr{T} _{n,m}^{\ast}$ with critical values from the distribution of $ \mathscr{K}\! $, or through the associated asymptotic p-value $p_{n,m}^{\ast}$.
+Theorem~\ref{Thm 1} suggests that a simple diagnostic procedure can be obtained by comparing $ \mathscr{T} _{n,m}^{\ast}$ with critical values from the distribution of $ \mathscr{K}\! $, or through the associated asymptotic \textit{p}-value $p_{n,m}^{\ast}$.
 Provided both $m$ and $n$ grow to infinity at a proper relative rate, Theorem \ref{Thm 1} guarantees that the procedure is asymptotically correctly sized.

 \begin{remark} The logic of the proof can be easily followed in the case of the signed pointwise discrepancy $\hat{d}_{n}(x):=\hat{G}_{n}(x)-\Phi(x)$ for some fixed $x\in\mathbb{R}$.
 In this case, $\mathcal{Z}_{n,m}^{\ast}$ and $a_{n,m}^{\ast }$ of (\ref{eq Z* and a*}) are given by $\mathcal{Z}_{n,m}^{\ast}=m^{1/2} (\hat{G}_{n,m}^{\ast}(x)-\hat{G}_{n}(x))$ and $a_{n,m}^{\ast}=m^{1/2}(\hat {G}_{n}(x)-\Phi(x))$.
-If $|\hat{d}_{n}(x)|$ satisfies Assumption \ref{Assn 1} for some $\alpha>0$, it holds that $a_{n,m}^{\ast}\rightarrow_{p}0$ as $(m,n\rightarrow\infty)$ with $m/n^{2\alpha}\rightarrow0$.
+If $\hat{d}_{n}(x)$ satisfies Assumption~\ref{Assn 1} for some $\alpha>0$, it holds that $a_{n,m}^{\ast}\rightarrow_{p}0$ as $(n,m\rightarrow\infty)$ with $m/n^{2\alpha}\rightarrow0$.
 Moreover, with $\xi_{i}^{\ast}:=\mathbb{I}_{\mathbb{\{}T_{n:i}^{\ast}\leq x\}}-\mathbb{E} ^{\ast}[\mathbb{I}_{\mathbb{\{}T_{n:i}^{\ast}\leq x\}}]$, such that $\mathcal{Z}_{n,m}^{\ast}=m^{-1/2}\sum_{i=1}^{m}\xi_{i}^{\ast}$, by a standard Berry-Esseen bound we have that $\mathcal{\tilde{Z}}_{n,m}^{\ast} :=\mathbb{E}^{\ast}[\xi_{i}^{\ast}{}^{2}]^{-1/2}\mathcal{Z}_{n,m}^{\ast}$ satisfies, for some $C<\infty$,

 whenever $\mathbb{E}^{\ast}[\xi_{i}^{\ast2}]=\hat{G}_{n}(x)(1-\hat{G} _{n}(x))\neq0$, which occurs with probability approaching one as $n\rightarrow\infty$ since $\mathbb{E}^{\ast}[\xi_{i}^{\ast2}]\rightarrow _{p}v^{2}(x):=\Phi\left( x\right) (1-\Phi(x))$ under the hypothesis that $T_{n}^{\ast}\overset{d^{\ast}}{\rightarrow}_{p} \mathscr{N}\!
 (0,1)$ as $n\rightarrow\infty$.
-We conclude that $\mathcal{Z}_{n,m}^{\ast }=v(x)\mathcal{\tilde{Z}}_{n,m}^{\ast}+o_{p}^{\ast}(1)\overset{d^{\ast} }{\rightarrow}_{p} \mathscr{N}\! \left( 0,v(x)\right) \sim W(\Phi(x))$ as $(m,n\rightarrow\infty)$ . $\square$ \end{remark}
+We conclude that $\mathcal{Z}_{n,m}^{\ast }=v(x)\mathcal{\tilde{Z}}_{n,m}^{\ast}+o_{p}^{\ast}(1)\overset{d^{\ast} }{\rightarrow}_{p} \mathscr{N}\! \left( 0,v(x)\right) \sim W(\Phi(x))$ as $(n,m\rightarrow\infty)$ . $\square$ \end{remark}